Nordea's Code of Conduct

 Nordea Climate Change Position Statement

-We have signed up to a number of important international treaties that help guide us and live up to our overriding commitments.
-In addition to the conventions in the table below, Nordea follows the United Nations’ Universal Declaration of Human Rights, ILO-conventions and the OECD Guidelines for Multinational Enterprises in our operations and business.
+We have endorsed a number of important international treaties that help guide us and live up to our overarching commitments.
+In addition to the conventions below, in its operations and business, Nordea follows the United Nations’ Universal Declaration of Human Rights, ILO conventions and the OECD Guidelines for Multinational Enterprises.